ryankellypercussion/sequents/readme.md

 Lots of IDEs can discover and show a list of all the tests available, as well as if they pass or fail, making them indispensable tools when computations and changes begin getting complicated.

-Once you've finished working on some code, you probably want to commit, maybe push your changes, make a pull request, etc. You can deactivate the environment whenever you want with the `deactivate` command, which wouldn't change Git's functionality.
-This is all you need!
-Happy coding!

 ---

 ## Extra files